advanced-security/ghas-to-csv/README.md

 ## But it doesn't do THIS THING

-The API docs are [here](https://docs.github.com/en/enterprise-cloud@latest) and pull requests are welcome! :heart:
+The API docs are [here](https://docs.github.com/en/enterprise-cloud@latest) and pull requests are welcome! :heart:.
+See [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## Other notes